syncfusion-content/maui-docs/MAUI/ProgressBar/Appearance.md

 linearProgressBar.GradientStops.Add(new ProgressGradientStop { Color = Color.FromArgb("fbb78a"), Value = 100 });
 this.Content = linearProgressBar;

-// Using circular progress bar
+// Using the circular progress bar

 SfCircularProgressBar circularProgressBar = new SfCircularProgressBar();
 circularProgressBar.Progress = 100;